Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure: Conclusion

 \section{Conclusion}

-In this article, we have calculated the electronic transport properties of Na$_2$TlSb with scattering rates from \textsc{AMSET}.
-The valence band displays 1D-like features that result in a sharp increase in the DOS close to the band gap, while retaining a high mobility.
-Despite the high DOS, the electron scattering is modest due to low wavefunction overlaps, large scattering distances in $k$-space, and high free-carrier screening.
+We have calculated the electronic transport properties of Na$_2$TlSb with scattering rates from \textsc{AMSET}.
+The valence band displays 1D-like features that result in a sharp increase in the DOS close to the band edge, while retaining a high mobility.
+Despite the high DOS, the electron scattering remains modest due to low wavefunction overlaps, large scattering distances in $k$-space, and high free-carrier screening.
 Combined with an ultra-low $\kappa_\ell$, this results in an exceptionally high predicted $zT$ over a wide range of temperatures.
 The results underline the huge potential of low-dimensional features in electronic band structures for high TE performance.